-Expected School-Wide Learning Results
+School-Wide Learner Outcomes

-The PAL vision and mission is achieved by students attaining the goals and proficiency as set forth in the California Department of Education Content Standards, Common Core State Standards, and the PAL Academy Expected School-Wide Learning Results (ESLRS).
+The PAL vision and mission is achieved by students attaining the goals and proficiency as set forth in the State Standards, and the PAL Academy School-Wide Learner Outcomes ("SLOs").

-Provisional Accelerated Learning Academy has established the following Expected School-Wide Learning Results that provide accountability for each student to have P.R.I.D.E.
+Provisional Accelerated Learning Academy has established the following School-Wide Learner outcomes that provide accountability for each student to have P.R.I.D.E.